-I joined Bournemouth University (BU) in 2007, fresh into the role of a Learning Technologist (LT) from 10 years as a commercial web designer.
-In all honesty I didn’t really know much of what I’d be expected to do but I knew my experience with online communities and techniques in developing and fostering them was key to my appointment.
+I joined Bournemouth University (BU) in 2007, fresh into the role of a Learning Technologist (LT) for 10 years as a commercial web designer.
+In all honesty, I didn’t really know much about what I’d be expected to do but I knew my experience with online communities and techniques in developing and fostering them was key to my appointment.
 It just goes to show the faith and vision my interviewers had to see me for my potential and offer me the job!
 I joined ALT shortly after starting, which is where I first heard about CMALT.

-Despite thinking and planning my CMALT portfolio it wasn’t until July 2011 that I actually filled the form, paid my fees, and starting developing my portfolio, collating the evidence, and filled in the application form.
-At this point I was already carefully considering my future at BU and whether I could continue to grow as a Learning Technologist there or I needed to look elsewhere for new challenges.
+Despite thinking about and planning my CMALT portfolio it wasn’t until July 2011 that I actually filled out the form, paid my fees, and started developing my portfolio, collating the evidence, and filling in the application form.
+At this point, I was already carefully considering my future at BU and whether I could continue to grow as a Learning Technologist there or I needed to look elsewhere for new challenges.

 CMALT – The process

 I attended many of the online CMALT webinars and found them incredibly valuable in focusing my mind on what was needed, and how I was to do it.
 What was even more important, however, was talking with my network on LinkedIn or Twitter or Google+ and finding out from their first-hand experience on the process and, more importantly, the ‘portfolio’.
 From these discussions, I realised I didn’t have to submit a ‘plain’ paper formatted portfolio, so I took ideas from my network of successful CMALT holders and created a Google site.